 The majority of the collection system serves the core of the City (Central Trunk Sewer Shed or Central Shed), approximately bound by SR-120, Austin Road, Union Road, and Lathrop Road.
 Several subdivisions located on the perimeter or beyond the Central Shed have installed temporary wastewater pump stations.
 These pump stations will be decommissioned in the future and these subdivisions will connect to gravity trunk sewers.
 Within the Central Shed, the majority of the collection system flows by gravity to the Union Road Pump Station (URPS).
 Downstream of the URPS, wastewater flows to the WQCF by gravity via a 36-inch diameter sewer.
 A map of the existing sewer collection system showing gravity sewers 6-inch and larger is provided in Appendix D as Figure 1-1 Existing Collection System.

-City personnel perform regular maintenance on the collection system.
-Regular maintenance activities include clearing blockages due to solids and grease buildup with high pressure jetting and vacuuming equipment and inspection of the system with closed circuit television (CCTV).
+City personnel perform regular maintenance on the collection system and wastewater pumping stations.
+Regular maintenance activities include clearing blockages due to solids and grease buildup with high pressure jetting and vacuuming equipment and inspection of the system with closed circuit television (CCTV) and removing floating material and submerged debris from wastewater pump stations to mitigate the potential for pump and vacuum/air-release valve fowling and failures.
 Problems detected in the system are recorded and corrective actions are taken when warranted.
 Recent improvement projects for the sewer collection system include:

 Replacement/rehabilitation of 36-inch influent pipeline along Union Road to the WQCF.